-As a part of providing Community Benefit to enhance the health and well-being of the residents of the Sugar Land area, Memorial Hermann Surgical Hospital First Colony is required by the Patient Protection and Affordable Care Act to identify the community’s health needs and strengths by conducting a Community Health Needs Assessment (CHNA) to prioritize health issues, to provide a foundation for the development of a community health improvement plan, and to assist community organizations in their program planning.
+As a part of providing Community Benefit to enhance the health and well-being of the residents of the Greater Houston area, Memorial Hermann Surgical Hospital First Colony is required by the Patient Protection and Affordable Care Act to identify the community’s health needs and strengths by conducting a Community Health Needs Assessment (CHNA) to prioritize health issues, to provide a foundation for the development of a community health improvement plan and to assist community organizations in their program planning.

-The CHNA process culminated in the development of a Strategic Implementation Plan (SIP) for each hospital to address their community’s significant needs identified through the CHNA and to align with a core set of Memorial Hermann Health System priorities.
-Memorial Hermann Surgical Hospital First Colony will utilize the plan as a guide over the next three years to support the health of their community and advance the mission of the organization.
+The CHNA process culminates in the development of a Strategic Implementation Plan (SIP) for each hospital to address the community’s significant needs identified through the CHNA and to align with a core set of Memorial Hermann Health System priorities.
+Memorial Hermann Surgical Hospital First Colony utilizes the plan as a guide over the next three years to support the health of their community and advance the mission of the organization.

 To find out more, please call us at (281) 243‑1000.